andurooo/boulder-restaurant-recommender/README.md

 | 3 Margaritas      | 0 | 0 | ... | 0 | 0 | 0 |
 | A Cup Of Peace    | 0 | 1 | ... | 1 | 0 | 0 |
 | Abbys coffee   |  0 | 0 | ... | 0 | 0 | 0 | -->

-*The final dataset's shape was 318 x 78.*

 ### Exploratory Data Analysis (EDA)